United Way Miami Inc

 United Way Miami uses a competitive RFP (Request for Proposals) process:

-- Eligibility Check: Confirm your organization is an IRS-designated 501(c)(3) charitable organization
+- Eligibility Check: Confirm your organisation is an IRS-designated 501(c)(3) charitable organisation

 - Application Portal: Access through https://uwmdgrants.communityforce.com